rst-workbench/rst-workbench/README.md

 ## Installation

-Please install Docker and docker-compose first, then clone this repo.
+Please install [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) first,
+then clone this repo.
 When running on your local machine, the rst-workbench does not need to be installed.
-You can just run it using `docker-compose up`.
+You can just run it using `docker-compose`.

 ### Server installation